abhisheksoni88114/MOUZIKKA-Dance-To-The-Rhythm-Of-Your-Heart-/README.md

 # Mouzikka-Music-Player
-This is a music player that will be designed in Python GUI (Tkinter) and pygame.
-The app will let the user select songs to play, controls to interact like pausing/stopping the music, controlling the volume, adding /removing songs from the playlist.
+This is a music player that is designed in Python GUI (Tkinter) using Multithreading and pygame.
+This music player will let the user to select the songs to play, controls to interact like pausing/stopping the music, scrolling down the music as per user needs, controlling the volume, adding /removing songs from the playlist, also one can add/remove songs to favourites, play songs from favourites..................
+I have designed favorites as Database.

 Here is the screenshot of the gui interface of MOUZIKKA ------->>>>